-If Jember has its Jember Fashion Carnaval (JFC).
-It’s neighbor, Banyuwangi, doesn’t want to miss out any single fun.
+If Jember has Jember Fashion Carnaval (JFC).
+Its neighbor, Banyuwangi, doesn’t want to miss out on any single fun.
 It was back then in 2011.
 When the local government decided to organize a rival event to the internationally famous JFC.
 The government named it Banyuwangi Ethno Carnival (BEC).
-This year, it will be held on July 27th.
+This year, it will be held on November 6th.

-To differentiate itself with other carnivals in the country.
+To distinguish itself from other carnivals in the country.
 Banyuwangi Ethno Carnival emphasizes local identity more.
 Instead of assimilating foreign culture on its parade as many other carnivals do.
-Luckily, the small town has a distinct culture compared to the rest of Java.
+Banyuwangi has a distinct culture compared to the rest of Java.

-They have more than enough material to present.
-It needed 10 stages alone in 2018.
-To introduce Gandrung dance, Puter Kayun ritual, oncor-oncoran, osing music.
-And various other Banyuwangi unique cultural elements.
+They have more than enough to present.
+It even needs 10 stages alone in 2018.
+Gandrung dance, Puter Kayun ritual, oncor-oncoran, osing music are among of entertaining shows to watch.

 Banyuwangi Ethno Carnival Highlight

-The Muncar district is the largest fishing district in Indonesia.
-Hundreds of fishing boats harbor its shoreline.
-And Muncar fish market is also the largest fish market in all Java.
-Muncar holds such significant importance for Banyuwangi, economically and culturally.
+Muncar district is the largest fishing district in Indonesia.
+Hundreds of fishing boats docking on its shoreline.
+And Muncar fish market is also the largest fish market on the entire Java island.
+Undeniably the district holds such a significant part for Banyuwangi, economically, and culturally.

-Hence this year, Muncar will be the main theme for Banyuwangi Ethno Carnival 2019.
+Hence in 2019, Muncar is the main theme for Banyuwangi Ethno Carnival.
 Expect Muncar’s cultural identity to appear in dances, fashion designs, and music.
 Along with other forms of arts performance during Banyuwangi Ethno Carnival.

 Fashion Show Culture Element

 The luxurious costumes at Banyuwangi Ethno Carnival aren’t just costumes.
-Notice that every costume carry cultural meaning.
-Last years “Puter Kayun” theme is about the ritual.
+Notice that every costume carries cultural meaning.
+Last year’s “Puter Kayun” theme is about a ritual.
 Where villagers ride dokar, the Javanese carriages.
-Heading toward Watu Dodol beach for every tenth month of the lunar year.
+Heading toward Watu Dodol beach every tenth month of the lunar year.

-Inspired from the ritual, the costume parade during Banyuwangi Ethno Carnival last year.
-Incorporates sea, carriages, and horses on their designs.
+Inspired by the ritual, the costume parade during Banyuwangi Ethno Carnival last year.
+Includes sea, carriages, and horses on their designs.
 Considering Muncar is the 2019 theme.
-Petik Laut ceremony could take the role Puter Kayun had last year.
+Petik Laut’s ceremony could take the role Puter Kayun had last year.

-There are also several sub-categories inspired from Banyuwangi folklore.
-As of traditional wedding dresses, and ceremonies like the torch parade oncor-oncoran.
-Some costumes even take inspiration from Banyuwangi specialty dishes and agriculture products.
+There are also several sub-categories inspired by Banyuwangi folklore.
+As for traditional wedding dresses, and ceremonies like the torch parade oncor-oncoran.
+Some costumes even take inspiration from Banyuwangi specialty dishes and agricultural products.

 Whenever there’s a big event in Banyuwangi.
 It sure is Gandrung dance will always make an appearance.
 In Banyuwangi Ethno Carnival this year.
 One can safely expect hundreds of Gandrung dancers will show off.
 As they were in the previous year.

 The traditional dance Gandrung is the pride of Banyuwangi.
-Translates as “love” in English.
-Gandrung is originally a ritual dance performed to Goddes Sri as the gratitude after the rice harvest.
+Translated as “love” in English.
+Gandrung is originally a ritual dance performed to Goddes Sri as gratitude after the rice harvest.
 These days Gandrung is more ceremonial than ritual.

-Dancers draped themselves in a beautiful costume.
-With a long shawl and a fan in the right hand.
-Watch as these dancers move around their hand gracefully.
+Dancers draped themselves in beautiful costumes.
+Coupled with a long shawl and a fan in the right hand.
+Watch as these dancers move around their hands gracefully.
 Playing the shawl and the fan in harmony as they dance.
-The performance is accompanied by Gamelan osing.
+The performance is followed by Gamelan osing.
 A branch of traditional Javanese instrument developed by Banyuwangi’s ethnic tribe osing.

 Osing songs are performed in Osing language.
-A language only people of Banyuwangi speak.
+A language is only known and spoken by the Banyuwangi people.
 At Banyuwangi Ethno Carnival, Osing songs are also the highlight of the festival.

 Handicraft & Food Bazaar

-Around Banyuwangi Ethno Carnival venue, locals are allowed to open stalls along the pedestrian.
+Around the Banyuwangi Ethno Carnival venue, locals are allowed to open stalls along the pedestrian.
 It results in a little bazaar.
 There are kiosks selling local products from batik to accessories to handicrafts.
-Food vendors offer drink and meals to hungry spectators.
+Food vendors offer drinks and meals to hungry spectators.

-After the carnival end, this bazaar is where to go next.
+After the carnival ends, this bazaar is where to go next.
 Lurk around among the food stalls, especially the ones selling Banyuwangi food.
-Banyuwangi dishes are certainly a must try for their uniqueness.
+Banyuwangi dishes are certainly a must-try for their uniqueness.
 Some menus combine two dishes in a way that even Indonesians consider them rather strange.

 Rujak Soto, for example.
 Serves vegetable salad and green curry-like soup “soto” in one bowl.
 Another famous vegetable dish called “pecel” is poured with dark meat soup “rawon”.
 Resulting in a mix of fresh, nutty, meaty, and salty.
 Truly a rainbow of flavor.